- Clean break from Blazers past

 With a sliding second-row seat and lots of cargo and passenger space, the latest Chevy Blazer has the right ingredients for a swell mid-size crossover.
 What it still needs are good front seats.
 We give it a 7, with an extra point for cargo space and its ability to carry five people.

-The five-passenger Blazer gets 6- and 4-way manual seats in base versions, trimmed in cloth upholstery.
-Slide up to a Blazer LT with the new turbo-4, and leather wraps the upgraded 8-way power front seats and the sliding second-row bench.
+The five-passenger Blazer gets six- and four-way manually adjusting seats in base versions, trimmed in cloth upholstery.
+Slide up to a Blazer LT with the new turbo-4, and leather wraps the upgraded eight-way power front seats and the sliding second-row bench.
 Heating and cooling in front, and heating for the second row, come with different trim levels.

 What doesn’t come with them—or with the ritzy perforated-leather front seats on RS and Premier trims—are the kind of exceptionally comfortable seats found in a similarly priced Volvo crossover.
 The Blazer’s chairs have lots of back support, but they suffer from short bottom cushions and overly firm padding, whether they’re shod in leather or cloth.